patdavid/fnndsc/README.md

 UI/UX interaction (should) can be separated from the underlying data management and manipulation.
 Interaction views should be components that can be mutated as needed with relevant data as requested.
 This allows those components to also be re-used as required.

+### Use

+The problem requires some time to investigate and understand better a typical users patterns of interacting with the data, what their requirements are, and how they might expect things to work.
+A thorough understanding of their requirements and habits will yield a far better guide for implementing the UI and directing the UX for maximum efficiency.